Writer keeping a notebook for story ideas

 Final Thoughts

 Your Story Begins with a Plan.
-Writing a Novel can be like going up a mountain at first.
+Writing a novel can feel like climbing a mountain at first.
 But outlining takes that huge task and breaks it down into small steps that are manageable.
 When you know,

 If you like learning about storytelling, fiction writing and the creative process, don’t hesitate to look at more articles on the site and even check out my books as well.
 Stories are meant to be shared and I’d love for you to be part of this writing journey.